istat-methodology/semantic-search/README.md

 ```
 We could also specify the `batch_size` argument to control how many texts are processed at once, which can be useful for large datasets, especially if you have a CUDA-compatible GPU.
 The default value is 32.

-> To add new documents to an existing knowledge base, we can use the `.add()` method, passing the new documents as a `Corpus` object and specifying whether we want to overwrite existing ones with the same ID.
-To remove documents from an existing knowledge base, we can use the `.remove()` method, simply specifying the IDs of the documents we want to remove.

 #### Semantic Search
 Now we can perform semantic search using the `.search()` method of the `LocalKnowledgeBase` object.
 This method takes a query string (or list of strings) and returns the most relevant texts from the corpus based on their embeddings.
 The `top_k` argument specifies how many results to return.